client9/client9-website-2017/content/article/2016-02-21-configuration-file-formats-1.md

 No. Certainly not if humans are suppose either read or write it.

 More seriously, unless you are already reading and writing XML for another purpose, I wouldn't link in an XML parser just for the sake of configuration or even object state.
-XML is quiet complicated, and even in mature libraries such as libxml2, serious security bugs are still being found.
+XML is quite complicated, and even in mature libraries such as libxml2, serious security bugs are still being found.
 In 2015, [11 CVE vulnerabilities were found in libxml2](https://www.cvedetails.com/vulnerability-list/vendor_id-1962/product_id-3311/Xmlsoft-Libxml2.html) That's a lot for a *configuration file format*.
 Avoid it if you can.

 ### JSON